 Expenses incurred for laundry, cleaning and pressing of clothing are reimbursable within the United States (including Alaska, Hawaii, U.S. Territories, and Possessions).
 However, the employee must incur a minimum of four (4) consecutive nights at the place of lodging (on business travel) to qualify.
-A receipt is required when the expense meets or exceeds \$75.
+A receipt is required when the expense is \$75 or more.